litongjava/tauri-lark-mail/readme.md

-## tauri-translator
+## tauri-lark-mail

-A standalone desktop application for translator, built using Tauri.
+A standalone desktop application for lark email, built using Tauri.

 ![1](readme_files/1.png)